Browns quarterback Deshaun Watson suspended for 6 games, sources say

 He repeated those comments three months later during the Browns’ minicamp, insisting his only goal was to clear his name.
 However, a week later he settled 20 of the civil lawsuits.
 Any remaining lawsuits could still go to trial, but not until 2023 after both sides agreed to wait until after the upcoming season.

 On July 15, 30 women settled lawsuits against the Texans after claiming the team ignored and enabled Watson as he harassed and assaulted them during the therapy sessions.
-Terms of the settlements were kept confidential.
+The terms of the settlements were kept confidential.

 Despite Watson’s legal entanglement, the Browns — along with several other teams — pursued Watson after the first grand jury declined to indict him.